carlonicora/RAW/RAW.md

 ### Abilities

 In RAW, abilities are the cornerstone of the action resolution.
-Each ability belongs to one of the three traits.
 Each character starts their journey with a total of 100 points to distribute amongst their abilities.
-The starting value of each ability is the value of the trait the ability belongs to.
 A character can distribute the points in how many abilities they feel like.

 Deciding how to distribute points is an art more than a science.
 Putting a few points in many abilities may generate a jack of all trades which is the master of none.
 On the other side picking only a handful of abilities with high values in each will generate strong character with lots of  weaknesses.

 ### Backstory

 Role playing game is much more than numbers.
 While RAW focuses on game mechanics, it also recognises the importance of having well rounded characters.
 A character can thrive only when their player understands the story and the motives for the character to exists.
 These can be identified by telling how the character came to be.
-A simple way to write a backstory is to start from their traits and abilities.
+A simple way to write a backstory is to start from their abilities.
 By using those as blueprint to identify each character's past, it is easy to write a consistent backstory.

 Please note we stand for storytelling, and Game Masters should rely on characters' backstory to create personal, intense adventures.
 While this is not easily measurable as a simple stat, we highly recommend to focus on this.
 Not only it will give Game Masters ways of making campaigns more interesting for the players; it will help players get in character much faster and with more intensity.